exakat/php-dictionary/dictionary.rst

 While is a loop structure.
 It runs the block of code until the condition is not met anymore.

-The initialization, terminaison and increment expression may all host several instructions : they have to be separated by comma, rather than semi colons.
+The initialization, termination and increment expression may all host several instructions : they have to be separated by comma, rather than semi colons.

 Part of the block execution may be skipped by using the `continue` keyword.